Logo

 You have unexpected medical or emergency expenses.

 Rather than charging unexpected costs to a high-interest credit card, a personal loan can get you the money you need without the stress of credit card debt.
-A personal loan not only gives you the time you may need to pay the money back, but it can also save you money on interest when compared to a credit card.
-When deciding between the two, compare APRs to find out which is the best rate.
+A personal loan not only gives you the time you may need to pay the money back, but it can also save you money on interest compared to a credit card.
+When deciding between the two, compare APRs to determine the best rate.

 You want to improve your credit score.

-A personal loan may help improve your credit score—especially if your current credit report shows credit card debt as your main type of credit.
-A personal loan can help diversify your account mix and may lower your credit utilization ratio, both of which are important factors in determining your score.
+A personal loan may help improve your credit score—especially if your current credit report shows credit card debt as your primary type of credit.
+A personal loan can help diversify your account mix and may lower your credit utilization ratio, which are important factors in determining your score.
 Plus, making on-time payments can help boost your payment history.

 These are some of the most commonly asked questions about how to take out a personal loan.